Muzosh/paillier-optimization/README.md

 Some dummy parameters and values can be found [here](https://vutbr-my.sharepoint.com/:f:/g/personal/xmuzik08_vutbr_cz/EukPH0b5MPBNt6PfriKcKh8Bot8DD1u2x3h2W_bABpMHaQ?e=tZ6q07) (access is for @vutbr.cz only).
 Download them and put them into `params` project folder.

-Please note, that for `opt2.PaillierScheme.constructFileFromJson` YOU CAN USE file computed for `opt3.py` which contain values needed for Opt2 (Opt2 is part of Opt3).
+Please note, that for `precompute_gnr.PaillierScheme.constructFileFromJson` YOU CAN USE file computed for `precompute_both.py` which contain values needed for precompute_gnr (precompute_gnr is part of precompute_both).

 ### Plotting